Big Threats and Health Risks of Floodwaters

 Tips to Keep in Mind: Protect Your Home and Family

-People should take preventive measures, and they should also work together to clean up their areas and dispel any stagnant water accumulated in the neighborhood.
+People should take preventive measures and work together to clean up their areas and dispel any stagnant water in the neighborhood.

 Big Threats and Health Risks of Floodwaters

-Drinking or eating anything contaminated by the floodwater can greatly cause diarrheal disease (such as E. coli or Salmonella infection).
-It is crucial to keep an eye on the health risk of disasters like flooding.
+Drinking or eating anything contaminated by floodwater can greatly cause diarrheal disease (such as E. coli or Salmonella infection).
+It is crucial to monitor the health risks of disasters like flooding.
 To protect yourself and your family, these are the key points that you should bear in mind:

-• Water is a basic necessity in our daily life.
-In drinking water, make sure that it is from a safe and reliable source.
-When you doubt where it comes from, you must boil the water for at least 10 minutes to make sure it's safe.
+• Water is a basic necessity in daily life.
+When drinking water, ensure it comes from a safe and reliable source.
+If you doubt where it comes from, boil the water for at least 10 minutes to ensure its safety.

 • Do not walk or swim in floodwaters to shun diseases like leptospirosis.
 Dispose of all waste appropriately.
 You have to maintain good personal hygiene and put safety first.
 Refrain from getting close to hanging wires and unsteady structures.
 If possible, stay away from them.

-• Do not let children play with toys or any things that have been contaminated by floodwater or those that have not been sanitized or disinfected.
+• Do not let children play with toys, items contaminated by floodwater, or items not sanitized or disinfected.

 • Be sure you have your current tetanus shot before working in flooded areas.
 Wounds that are in contact with a flood should be evaluated for risk.

-It is usually difficult to keep and maintain good hygiene during cleanup operations after a major flood.
-To avoid floodwater diseases, it is important to wash your hands with soap and clean, running water, especially before work breaks, meal breaks, and at the end of the work.
+Maintaining good hygiene during cleanup operations after a major flood is usually difficult.
+To avoid floodwater diseases, it is important to wash hands with soap and clean and run water, especially before work breaks, meal breaks, and at the end of work.

-Specified workers or concerned citizens in the area should take responsibility that any water in flooded areas is not safe unless the local officials or state authorities have specifically declared it safe and secure.
+Specified workers or concerned citizens should take responsibility for any unsafe water in flooded areas unless the local officials or state authorities have declared it safe and secure.
 If no safe water supply is available for washing, you may use bottled water, water boiled for at least 10 minutes, or chemically disinfected water.

-If you suspect your water of being contaminated with harmful chemicals, cleanup workers may need to wear special chemical protective outer clothing, gears, and goggles.
-You should don plastic or rubber gloves, boots, and other protective clothing needed before getting inside a contaminated area that has been flooded to shun contact with floodwater.
+If you suspect your water is contaminated with harmful chemicals, cleanup workers may need to wear special chemical-protective outer clothing, gear, and goggles.

-Also, children should not be allowed to play in floodwaters or with toys that have been in contact with floodwaters.
+Children should also not be allowed to play in floodwaters or with toys that have been exposed to floodwaters.
 Toys should be disinfected.

 Flood water may have high levels of untreated sewage or other harmful substances.
 Primary symptoms from exposure to contaminated flood water may include intestinal problems, upset stomach, vomiting, headache, and other flu-like distress.